hyperledger/fabric/docs/source/chaincode4ade.rst

 We need four Docker images in order for "dev mode" to run against the supplied docker compose script.
-If you installed the ``fabric-samples`` repo clone and followed the instructions to :ref:`download-platform-specific-binaries`, then you should have the necessary Docker images installed locally.
+If you installed the ``fabric-samples`` repo clone and followed the instructions to :ref:`binaries`, then you should have the necessary Docker images installed locally.

 .. note:: If you choose to manually pull the images then you must retag them as